marta-haluszka/Testing/test_scenarios/scenario_1.md

 Test case will define expected results - these should be compared with results seen during the test and such comparison will define the result of the test.
 1. Testing basic Search Bar functionality
-a.
-Search Bar allows to input text in the field.
+   1. Search Bar allows to input text in the field.
-b.
-Search Bar will not display results if the response from API is empty.
+   2. Search Bar will not display results if the response from API is empty.
-c.
-Search Bar will redirect the User to Results Page if a Query is provided when clicking Search Button (magnifying glass on right side of Search Bar).
+   3. Search Bar will redirect the User to Results Page if a Query is provided when clicking Search Button (magnifying glass on right side of Search Bar).
-d.
-Search Bar will redirect the User to Results Page if a Query is provided when pressing.
+   4. Search Bar will redirect the User to Results Page if a Query is provided when pressing.
 Enter
 2. Testing Search Bar Search Results
    1. Search Bar Search Results will display a type of result provided